 ABCE is a Python based modeling platform for economic simulations.
-ABCE comes with standard functions to simulations of trade, production and consumption.
-The modeler can concentrate on implementing the logic and decisions of an agents; ABCE takes care of all exchange of goods and production and consumption.
+For simulations of trade, production and consumption, ABCE comes with standard functions that implement these kinds of interactions and actions.
+The modeler only has to implement the logic and decisions of an agent; ABCE takes care of all exchange of goods and production and consumption.

-In ABCE goods have the physical properties of goods in reality in the sense that if agent A gives a good to agent B, then - unlike information - agent B receives the good and agent B does not have the good anymore.
+One special feature of ABCE is that goods have the physical properties of goods in reality.
+In other words if agent A gives a good to agent B, then - unlike information - agent B receives the good and agent B does not have the good anymore.
+That means that agents can trade, produce or consume a good.
 The ownership and transformations (production or consumption) of goods are automatically handled by the platform.

-ABCE models are programmed in standard Python, stock functions of agents can be inherited from archetype classes (Firm or Household).
+ABCE models are programmed in standard Python, stock functions of agents are inherited from archetype classes (Agent, Firm or Household).
 The only not-so-standard Python is that agents are executed in parallel by the Simulation class (in start.py).